Your initial visa is up and you want to stay longer in Ecuador.

 The 90 days mean that you have 90 days to stay in Ecuador during a 365-day period.
 In other words, you can’t finish the 90 days, cross the border into Colombia, and cross back into Ecuador for another 90 days.
 You have to wait another 9 months to reenter Ecuador.

-However, the 90 days don’t need to be consecutive.
-You can stay in Ecuador for 30 days, leave for Colombia, and then return to Ecuador and stay for up to the remaining 60 days in a one-year period.
+However, the 90 days doesn’t need to be consecutive.
+You can stay in Ecuador for 30 days, leave for Colombia, and then return to Ecuador and stay for up to the remaining 60 days in one year.

 Pro Tip: Always look at your stamp before leaving immigration in any country to make sure the immigration officer stamped the right date into your passport.